Why does Exercise increase Venous return?

 Q = Heart Rate (HR) x Stroke Volume (SV)

-So if we start with a resting HR and SV and increase our HR and decrease our resistance (venous tone), we can see how Q is increased by increasing these two variables:
+So, if we start with a resting HR and SV and increase our HR and decrease our resistance (venous tone), we can see how Q is increased by increasing these two variables:

-Figure 1: Venous return and cardiac output during graded-exercise testing in four patients with chronic venous insufficiency.
+Figure 1: Venous return and cardiac output during graded exercise testing in four patients with chronic venous insufficiency.
 The numbers below the curves indicate the time intervals between doses of dobutamine.
 Data from each patient were normalized to their maximal heart rate and stroke volume achieved during dobutamine infusion.

 Notes: Several people have contributed to this article for this section.
 I will list them at the end of the post with their corresponding paragraphs.
 Please get in touch with me if you need clarification on their statements.

-Because of this, there is an increased pressure gradient for blood flow into deep veins because of the difference between arterial pressure and intravascular pressure (increased due to extravasation of fluid from the expanded tissues).
+Because of this, there is an increased pressure gradient for blood flow into deep veins because of the difference between arterial and intravascular pressure (increased due to extravasation of fluid from the expanded tissues).

 6. During exercise, perfusion rate decreases in skeletal muscle tissue but increases viscera (organs), increasing venous return.

 8. During isometric contraction (muscle contraction but no movement), it has been shown that there is an increase in radial force on muscles that results in the increased pull of blood into those muscles (it’s like squeezing something with your hands; it will cause more fluid to go out).
-This is called the ‘muscular pump,’ which occurs in skeletal muscles and results in venous and lymphatic return alterations.
+The ‘muscular pump occurs in skeletal muscles and results in venous and lymphatic return alterations.

 When we train, our muscles are filled with more metabolites, which causes an increase in vasoconstriction effects at the local level when it comes to certain areas of training (metabolites are released when energy is expended during muscle contractions).